IdentityServer/Documentation/docs/advanced/di.md

 ### Named dependencies

-Finally, when registering custom dependencies via `IdentityServerServiceFactory`’s `Register()` method, the depdnedencies can be named.
+Finally, when registering custom dependencies via `IdentityServerServiceFactory`’s `Register()` method, the dependenciess can be named.
 This name is indicated via the `name` constructor parameter on the `Registration` class.
 This is only used for custom registrations and the name can only used when resolving dependencies with the `IDependencyResolver` from within the custom factory callback.

-named dependencies can be useful to register multiple instances of the same `T` yet provide a mechanism to distinguish the implementation desired.
+Named dependencies can be useful to register multiple instances of the same `T` yet provide a mechanism to distinguish the implementation desired.
 For example:

 ```csharp
 string mode = "debug"; // or "release", for example